AIWIP/cups-http-notifier/README.md

 # How to build

-- Make sure you have `build-essential` and `cup` installed on your operating system
+- Make sure you have `build-essential` and `cups` installed on your operating system
 - `sudo ./configure`
 - `make`